Land in Gloucestershire with planning permission for 95 new homes has been sold in a major multi-million pound deal.

 To meet new build requirements set by Forest of Dean District Council, 40 per cent of the homes to be built will be classed as affordable housing.

-Ross Jackson, Development Surveyor with Fisher German, played a key role in the sale and said interest in the site was high, but Bellway Homes showed that extra ambition to make sure the purchase went to them.
+Ben Marshalsay, Head of Development at Fisher German, played a key role in the sale and said interest in the site was high, but Bellway Homes showed that extra ambition to make sure the purchase went to them.

 “There were a lot of bids coming in but it was clear that Bellway Homes were so keen to purchase the site.